Krishnaparab0508/bubble_burstGame/README.md

 # bubble_burstGame
 # Introduction
 This project is a dynamic web-based game where users inflate balloons by pressing a pump and make them float.
-The game includes interactive elements like bursting balloons with a click, animations, and responsive designs.
+The game includes interactive elements like bursting balloons with a click, animations..
 It was developed as part of a task for an internship application.

 # Features
 ## Interactive Pump Animation: